Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

-for any combination of a scalar $z$, a vector $\vy$, and a subvector $\vx$ of $\vy$.
+for any combination of a scalar $z$, and vectors $x,y\in \mathcal{X}$ such that $x\leq y$ and $x_i = y_i =0$.
 The notion of curvature was introduced by \cite{ConfortiCornuejols} initially for set functions.
-Our definition of curvature extends to value functions and is consistent with the original notion defined for set functions; if $g$ has curvature $\alpha$, then $\alpha$ is precisely the curvature of the corresponding utility function $u$.
+Our definition of curvature extends to valuation functions and is consistent with the original notion defined for set functions; if $f$ has curvature $\alpha$, then $\alpha$ is precisely the curvature of the corresponding utility function $u$.

-Let $\alpha$ be the curvature of a value function $g$.
-If $g$ is monotone and satisfies the diminishing returns property, then $\alpha\in[0,1]$.
-Furthermore, if $g$ is modular, then $\alpha=0$.
+Let $\alpha$ be the curvature of a valuation function $f$.
+If $f$ is a monotone submodular function, then $\alpha\in[0,1]$.
+Furthermore, if $f$ is modular, then $\alpha=0$.

-We have the following theorem providing an approximation guarantee of Algorithm~\ref{algo:simple-greedy} for value functions of given curvature value.
+We have the following theorem providing an approximation guarantee of Algorithm~\ref{algo:simple-greedy} for valuation functions of given curvature value.

-\begin{theorem} Assume that $g$ is a symmetric and monotone value function with curvature $\alpha$ for some $\alpha\in[0,1]$, and let $u$ be the corresponding utility function defined as in~\eqref{eq:utility}.
-Then
+\begin{theorem} Assume that $f$ satisfies conditions (C1)-(C4), and let $u$ be the corresponding utility function defined as in~\eqref{eq:utility}.
+Then, the output $A$ of Algorithm~\ref{algo:simple-greedy} is such that